Urvi-Gupta06/Urvi-Gupta06/README.md

 ## About Me:
-- 🔭 I'm a sophomore at UMass Amherst majoring in Computer Science, minoring in Business and pursuing a Letter of Specialization in Creative Writing.
+- 🔭 I'm a sophomore at UMass Amherst majoring in Computer Science, minoring in Business, and pursuing a Letter of Specialization in Creative Writing.
 I'm an Early Research Scholars Program (ERSP) fellow at the Laboratory for Advanced System Software.
 I'm also a Product Manager at BUILD UMass working on an AI tool for STEMPlore, a non-profit educational platform.
 - 🌱 I’m currently learning ML foundations through the AI4ALL Ignite Program.
 - 🤝 I’m looking to collaborate on open-source projects that have potential real-life implications and can be used for societal good.
 - 🆘 I have a keen interest in roles in Fintech and Product, at the junction of tech and business.
 That being said, I'm actively seeking volunteer/internship opportunities and dedicated to adding value to the organization, irrespective of the role.